Grooming your dog is not an easy task, especially if you try to bathe a pup that absolutely hates water.

 Keep in mind that you’ll have to massage it into your dog’s fur in order for it to be effective, but it’s obviously less work compared to washing your dog.

-1. Start When He’s Young
+1. Start When Your Dog Is Young

 It’s far easier to build good habits than to break bad ones, so start exposing your dog to water when he’s young.
 Begin with small steps to avoid overwhelming your dog, after all, you want him to enjoy the process and not the other way around.